- Generally, trustees especially welcome the following:

 - Coverage throughout the state, particularly in underserved communities.

-Grants will generally be in the range of $10,000 to $25,000.
+Grants will generally be in the range of $10,000 to $25,000, with $50,000 being a maximum grant award.
 Funding for up to three years is available for projects.
 However, organizations must submit a proposal each year for funding, giving an update on the previous years activities.
-Grants for major capital improvements typically range from $25,000 to $100,000.
+Grants for major capital improvements typically range from $50,000 to $100,000.

 Grant requests will be considered only from organizations that are classified by the IRS as 501(c)(3), tax exempt agencies, and not private foundations.
 Proposals submitted by government entities, such as public and charter schools, will not be considered.
 However, projects that include a public sector partner are encouraged, as it is recognized that public agencies have responsibilities in these areas and are important partners in developing early childhood programs, particularly at the system level.
 The fiscal agent for such projects, however, must be a non-profit organization.